-You can’t build an effective investment strategy without first knowing your client…
+You can’t build an effective investment strategy without first knowing your client.

 CASE STUDY: You are an analyst team of recent college graduates working at an up-and-coming asset management company, Wharton Global Asset Management (WGAM).
 The firm currently manages a $100,000,000 portfolio that is invested across several different sectors, representing a broad range of industries and companies.
 The members of your analyst team hope to one day become portfolio managers who make the final investment decisions for WGAM’s portfolio.

-As you strive to win Peter’s business, how will your team stand out against competing teams?
-How will you create a compelling and clever pitch to convince Peter to choose your strategy?
+As you strive to win Hilary’s business, how will your team stand out against competing teams?
+How will you create a compelling and clever pitch to convince Hilary to choose your strategy?
 Judges will review your final investment reports and select top teams.
 Those teams will be invited to present their strategies to a panel of experts.